zyl81654023/restaurant/README.md

 # restaurant
-Laioffer Project Class (Chihuo).
-A restaurant recommendation app.
+A restaurant recommendation web application.
+Using Java servlet, RESTful API and AJAX.